spinnaker/spinnaker.github.io/community/contributing/docs/docs-style-guide.md

 | Open the `/.hal/config` file. | Open the /.hal/config file.|

 ### Lists
 Group items in a list that are related to each other.
-Use a numbered list for items that need to appear in a specific order.
+Use a numbered list for instructions that need to be completed in a specific order.

  - End each item in a list with a period if one or more items in the list are complete sentences.
 For the sake of consistency, normally either all items or none should be complete sentences.
  - Use the number one (1.) for ordered lists.